HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • Activation speed: Time from data collection to marketing action

-Quick Tip: Conduct a first-party data audit to identify gaps in your collection methods.
-According to Lotame’s case study, companies often discover they’re capturing only 40-60% of potential first-party data signals across their digital properties.
+Quick Tip: Run a first-party data audit to spot gaps in how you collect.
+According to Lotame’s case study, companies often find they’re capturing only 40-60% of the potential first-party data signals across their digital properties.

 • Lost revenue: Up to 20% of sales opportunities missed due to poor customer insights